Kankara sanshin

-Like the wooden-bodied gottan, the kankara is an inexpensive alternative to other, professional Japanese lutes – namely the sanshin and the similar, albeit larger shamisen.
+Like the wooden-bodied gottan, the kankara is an inexpensive alternative to other, professional Ryukyuan and Japanese lutes – namely the sanshin and the similar, albeit larger shamisen.
 Unlike the gottan, however, the kankara was invented much later and served a much different purpose historically.

 History

 The kankara sanshin originates in the period following the World War II Battle of Okinawa.
 Okinawans, including men detained by the American military, made use of metal cans discarded by the Americans, and used them as the body for improvised sanshin.

 A similar type of can-based sanshin was made by Japanese-Americans in internment camps in the United States during the war.